LouisonF/MANA/README.md

 # MANA
-MANA: MoA identification Assisted by modelling and Network Analysis
+MANA: mMoA identification Assisted by modelling and Network Analysis